compujuckel/assettoserver-docs/docs/thebeginnersguide.md

     Changing any surface other than `SURFACE_0` will result in checksum errors for clients!
     :::

-5. Save and close the file and restart the server, if you did everything correctly the server should start without any issues.
+5. Save and close the file and restart the server, if you did everything correctly the server should start without any errors.

 We are now ready to add create a file called `csp_extra_options.ini` inside the `cfg` folder of our server and start adding to it.
 The [CSP Wiki](https://github.com/ac-custom-shaders-patch/acc-extension-config/wiki/Misc-%E2%80%93-Server-extra-options) has a long list of options and settings you can play around with.